gren-lang/book/src/content/docs/syntax/pattern_matching.md

     explainHeldItem (Just "Sword")
 ```

-Extracting nested data like this is called _desctructuring_.
+Extracting nested data like this is called [desctructuring](/book/syntax/destructuring).